NikitaDash/Airbnb_EDA_Analysis/README.md

 # Airbnb_EDA_Analysis

 # Project Summery

-The Airbnb NYC Analysis project is an exploratory data analysis (EDA) project conducted using Python.
-The project focuses on analyzing the Airbnb listings data in New York City to gain insights into the rental market.
-The EDA begins with data preprocessing, which involves cleaning and transforming the dataset to make it suitable for analysis.
-This step includes handling missing values, removing irrelevant columns, and converting data types as necessary.
-Once the data is prepared, the project delves into descriptive analysis, aiming to understand the distribution and characteristics of the Airbnb listings in NYC.
-This analysis includes examining factors such as listing prices, neighborhood popularity, property types, and availability throughout the year.
-The project then moves on to uncovering patterns and relationships within the dataset.
-It explores correlations between variables, investigates the impact of different features on listing prices, and identifies any seasonality or trends in rental demand.
-Visualizations, such as histograms, scatter plots, and heatmaps, are utilized to effectively present the findings and aid in understanding the data.
-These visual representations help highlight key insights and trends in the Airbnb market in NYC.
-Overall, the Airbnb NYC Analysis project utilizes Python and EDA techniques to provide a comprehensive overview of the rental market in New York City, enabling stakeholders to make data-driven decisions and gain valuable insights for various purposes, such as investment strategies, pricing optimizations, and understanding the dynamics of the Airbnb ecosystem in the city.
+The Airbnb NYC Analysis project in Python conducts exploratory data analysis (EDA) on New York City Airbnb listings.
+It preprocesses data, conducts descriptive analysis on prices, neighborhood popularity, and property types, and uncovers patterns and correlations.
+Visualizations aid in presenting insights, enabling data-driven decisions for stakeholders regarding investment, pricing, and understanding Airbnb dynamics in NYC.

 # Problem Statement